 s designers and building owners place increased demands on exterior walls to isolate the outside climate from the interior controlled environment, exterior walls' capability to provide long-term assured performance must grow.
-As building enclosure design evolves, it is becoming more evident that important attributes of durable exterior cavity walls, in wet climates, must include the ability of the exterior wall to drain and dry moisture-related issues.
+As building enclosure design evolves, it is becoming more evident that important attributes of durable exterior cavity walls, in wet climates, must include the ability of the exterior wall to drain and dry quickly to protect the wall assembly from moisture-related issues.